All posts by admin

 Topic 4 – Introduction to Data Structures and Algorithms

-Why do I need to learn algorithms and data structures?
+Why do I need to learn data structures and algorithms?

-Moreover, learning algorithms and data structures will help you practice algorithmic thinking and problem-solving skill which are essential requirements for any software developer.
+Additionally, learning algorithms and data structures will help you develop algorithmic thinking and problem-solving skills, which are essential for any software developer.

 What can I do after finishing learning algorithms and data structures?

-– to store and search for something efficiently, or
+– store and search for data efficiently,

-– to encrypt or decrypt sensitive information for you.
+– encrypt and decrypt sensitive information.

 That sounds useful!
 How can I learn algorithms and data structures?

-Please read this Jay Wengrow (2017).
+First, please read this book Jay Wengrow (2020).
 A Common-Sense Guide to Data Structures and Algorithms.
-Pragmatic Bookshelf first.
+Pragmatic Bookshelf, to gain intuitive understanding of data structures and algorithms.

-After that please read this Richard J. Trudeau (1994).
-Introduction to Graph Theory book to learn about graph theory.
+After that, please read this book, Richard J. Trudeau (1993).
+Introduction to Graph Theory.
+Dover Publications, to learn about graph theory.

-After that please read this Thomas H. Cormen et al. (2022).
+After that, please read this book, Thomas H. Cormen et al. (2022).
 Introduction to Algorithms.
-The MIT Press. book to learn in depth about algorithms and data structures.
+The MIT Press, to learn how to formally define, implement, and evaluate data structures and algorithms.

 Terminology Review: